 The presence of weapons of such caliber cannot put aside extra security.
 Therefore, watchtowers surround it while its own Marine Corps guard of 300 soldiers sentinel the area.
-Also, each of these building has double rows of chain-link fence.
+Also, each of these buildings has double rows of chain-link fences.

 In charge of SWFLANT’s security is the local unit of the Marine Corps Security Force Company.